AlexanderARodin/AlexanderARodin/README.md

 - 👋 Hi, I’m @Alexander.
 - 👀 I’m mostly interested in Rust, Swift and Assembler.
 Also I like Lua.
 C/C++ were my starting point languages.
-- 🌱 Currently improving Rust skills.
+- 🌱 Currently diving into NFTables & IProute2
 - 💞️ I'm open for collaboration on projects based on Rust or Swift

 <!---